coq/stdlib-test/doc/sphinx/addendum/ring.rst

 carrier set, an equality, and ring operations: ``Ring_theory.ring_theory`` and ``Ring_theory.semi_ring_theory``) satisfies the ring axioms.
 Semi- rings (rings without + inverse) are also supported.
-The equality can be either Leibniz equality, or any relation declared as a setoid (see :ref:`tactics-enabled-on-user-provided-relations`).
+The equality can be either Leibniz equality, or any relation declared as a setoid.
 The definitions of ring and semiring (see module ``Ring_theory``) are:

 .. coqdoc::